AEW COLLISION RESULTS (10/14): Keller’s report on Danielson vs. Christian, Samoa Joe vs. Willie Mack, Statlander vs. Skye Blue, Adam Copeland speaks

 -Fletcher wished his partner Mark Davis a quick recovery.
 He said he wants to now prove he’s one of the best pro wrestlers in the world at only 24 years old.
 He said he wants to show that in a singles match against Kenny Omega on Dynamite on Wednesday. [c]

-As Lee made his entrance, they showed Shane Taylor and Lee Moriarty watching on as monitor.
+As Lee made his entrance, they showed Shane Taylor and Lee Moriarty watching on a monitor.
 Floyd is part of The Outrunners tag team.
 Fans sang “Oh, Bask In My Glory.”
 Lee soaked it up.
 The match began 22 minutes into the hour.
-Lee brushed off a slap and powerbombed him for the win.
+Lee brushed off a slap and powerbombed Floyd for the win.

 WINNER: Lee in 1:00.